omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ## Omnilayer Raw Transactions

-Most omnibolt raw transactions are created according to the omnilayer specification.
-In order to improve efficiency, the transactions here are created offline, without omnicore full node, and the format and steps of the transactions are in accordance with the [omni raw transaction specification](https://github.com/OmniLayer/omnicore/wiki/Use-the-raw-transaction-API-to-create-a-Simple-Send-transaction).
+All omnibolt raw transactions are created according to the omnilayer specification.
+In order to improve efficiency, transactions are created off-chain, without involving full node.
+The format and steps of the transactions are in accordance with the [omni raw transaction specification](https://github.com/OmniLayer/omnicore/wiki/Use-the-raw-transaction-API-to-create-a-Simple-Send-transaction).
 The golang implementation is under the [`omnicore`](https://github.com/omnilaboratory/obd/tree/master/omnicore) directory of the obd project.
 An example of constructing simple send raw transaction offline is [here](https://github.com/omnilaboratory/obd/tree/master/omnicore#construct-simple-send-transaction).

 Validators (e.g the counterparty) of transactions must use omnicore(integrated by tracker) full nodes to check the correctness of received transactions.